vmchale/tin-summer/README.md

 artifacts.
 It's especially useful when you're writing build systems, because you can make sure your `clean` command gets everything.

-As of recently, `sn` is also an adequate competitor for `du`.
-It has far nicer output, saner commands, and runs faster on multicores.
+As of recently, `sn` is also a replacement for `du`.
+It has far nicer output, saner commands and defaults, and it even runs faster on multicores.

 ## Installation